s9e/TextFormatter/docs/Plugins/Litedown/Syntax.md

 ### Blockquotes

 A line that starts with a right angle bracket `>` (optionally followed by a space) is a blockquote.
 Blockquotes can be nested but they can't be used inside of lists.
+Consecutive blockquotes can be separated with two blank lines.

 ```md
 > > Deep blockquote